pippim/pippim.github.io/programs/iothings.md

 off to save electricity but the sound system remains energized.

+{% include image.html src="/assets/img/iothings/volume change.gif"
+   alt="Stack Exchange Data Explorer Download CSV" style="float: right; width: 25%; margin: 3em 0px 1rem 1rem;"
+   caption="Notification when TV volume is changed"
+%}

+## Change TV Volume

+Because the main TV (Sony) picture is normally turned off you have no idea what the sound system current volume level is.
+The `tvpowered` script will display a notification on whatever monitor you are currently working on when the volume is changed using the TV's remote control.

 ## `tvpowered` Bash Script

 Below is the Bash script you can copy to your system: